California Environmental Law & Policy Center

 The Center is led by its Director, Richard Frank , who concurrently serves as a member of the King Hall faculty and teaches courses in environmental law and policy.
 Formerly the executive director of the Center for Law, Energy & the Environment (CLEE) at UC Berkeley School of Law, Frank returned to UC Davis School of Law in January 2010.
 Before coming to CLEE and UC Berkeley, Professor Frank practiced law with federal and state agencies for 32 years, most of that time with the California Department of Justice.

-Miles Hogan is the Center's inaugural Environmental Law Fellow.
+Mike Murza is the Center's Environmental Law Fellow for 2013-2014.
 He plans and coordinates events for the Center, and conducts research and writing for the Center's policy initiatives.
-Miles graduated from King Hall in May 2012 and received the school's Environmental Law Certificate and Public Interest Law Certificate.
-While a student, Miles was an active member of King Hall's environmental law community as co-chair of the Environmental Law Society and as an executive editor for Environs, Environmental Law & Policy Journal.
-He received his undergraduate degree in Marine Biology from UCLA.
-Miles can be reached at email@example.com.
+Mike graduated from King Hall in May 2013 and received the school's Environmental Law Certificate.
+While a student, Mike was an active member of King Hall's environmental law community as co-chair and symposium co-chair for the Environmental Law Society and as a senior articles editor for Environs, Environmental Law & Policy Journal.
+He received undergraduate degrees in Psychology and Philosophy from College of Charleston, Honors College, graduating Magna Cum Laude.
+Mike can be reached at email@example.com.

 The Center also benefits from the ongoing guidance and direction of two critically-important advisory groups: a Faculty Advisory Committee composed of King Hall faculty with an interest in environmental law and policy; and an Alumni Advisory Board consisting of distinguished King Hall alumni who are recognized environmental law experts and leaders, both in California and nationally.